 The Domestic Course for girls however has only one option: our Life Design Course, which contains some quite unique classes, such as childcare, food-design and dressmaking and needleworking etc, among the other more regular subjects (English, science etc) one would expect be taught at a high school.

-The language of instruction used at our school is principally Japanese, though English lessons taught only in English by a native speaker are available.
+The language of instruction used at our school is principally Japanese.

 5. Extracurricular Activities and International Exchange